jeffreybiles/phoenix-tutorial-website/lib/book/contents/3- Generated Materials/1- Generating Resources.md

 ## Exercises

-1. Generate the materials resource as show in the chapter.
+1. Generate the materials resource as shown in the chapter.
 Use the same fields.
 2. Input several materials into the database.
 3. Edit one of the materials.
 4. Delete one of the materials.